mnelson4/printmyblog/readme.txt

 * place buttons above or below content, or somewhere in-between using the shortcode `[pmb_print_buttons]`
 * customize print button text (eg "Print", "Imprimir", or just a print emoji like 🖨)
 * buttons use theme's design
+* make more seamless integration with your design or content using the shortcode `[pmb_print_page_url]` to just get the URL of the print page ([see this FAQ for more details](https://wordpress.org/plugins/print-my-blog/#how%20do%20i%20show%20the%20print%20buttons%20on%20posts%20or%20pages%3F))

 = Pro Print =
 Replace Google Docs and Microsoft Word with WordPress!
 Turn existing posts, pages, and custom post types —or write all new print materials— into professional-looking documents that are ready to share with customers and the world.